haku2266/bank_api/README.md

 -   `Redis` as both message broker and NoSQL database
 -   `PostgreSQL` as a SQL database
 -   `Celery Worker` for background tasks
--   `Docker & Docker-composer` for containerization
+-   `Docker & Docker-compose` for containerization
 -   `Gunicorn & Univorn Workers` to handle the run state
 -   and more